ewa/thoughts-color/index.md

 0. Last-mile ISPs are what I\'m concerned about.
 Core Internet service is a different beast.

 1. Non-discrimination and transparency in inter-ISP or ISP-content-provider interconnect agreements:  The same peering, co-location, etc. services should be available at the same price to anyone.
+This needs to exclude nominally-technical criteria that \"happen\" to treat content providers differently from other networks.

 2. No conflict of interest (or careful supervision):  If an ISP offers services other than pure data transport, and those services are in competition with what\'s available over the public Internet, the onus should be on the ISP to demonstrate that they are not in any way disadvantaging the public Internet relative to their own offerings.